-The Gary Lee Maker Award is intended for the mostly unrecognized supporter – the sort of person every theater wants in its audience — one who laughs freely, applauds enthusiastically, speaks well of theatre and its practitioners, gives a supportive word or a sympathetic ear to theater artists, and in general gives a return to the art worth many times the price of a ticket.
+The Gary Maker Audience Award is intended for the mostly unrecognized supporter – the sort of person every theater wants in its audience — one who laughs freely, applauds enthusiastically, speaks well of theatre and its practitioners, gives a supportive word or a sympathetic ear to theater artists, encourages others to attend and, in general, gives a return to the art worth many times the price of a ticket.

-Each year, all professional Washington area theatre companies will be asked to nominate one person from among their constituents in a simple open ended question or two.
+Each year, all professional Washington area theatre companies will be asked to nominate one person from among their constituents with a simple open ended question or two.

-The Gary Lee Maker Awards Committee then selects the final recipient.
+The Gary Maker Awards Committee then selects the final recipient.

 The presentation will be made in front of an audience of the nominating company at the start of the season.

-The recipient receives the Gary Lee Maker Award, an original work of art commissioned from Teddie Hathaway, along with a year’s subscription to the nominating theatre company.
+The recipient receives the Gary Maker Audience Award, an original work of art commissioned from glass artist Teddie Hathaway.